sbmlteam/libsbml/README.txt

 the 'Generate' button, which will create the necessary files for whatever system you selected.
 A Makefile will be generated for unix makefiles; a 'libsbml.sln' file for Visual Studio.
-From there, use those files as they were intended to be used, and compile libsbml!
+From there, use those files as they were intended to be used, and compile libSBML!

 It is not necessary to use the cmake gui to create your build system.
 Once you know what options you want to set, it is possible to set them